dataviz-gc/intro-dataviz-summer18/assignments/whitepaper.md

 ## White Paper

-**DUE via email June 24 at midnight**
+**publish to Github DUE 12midnight Sunday, June 24**

 ### Description

 The white paper details what you did in your final project, why you made the choices you made, and how those choices affected the end result.
-The format is a hybrid of a methods section and discussion section of an article.
-When someone reads your white paper, they should have a very clear picture of what you did and why you did it, and be able to replicate your steps and come up with a similar result.
+The format is a hybrid of a methods section and discussion section of an academic article.
+When someone reads your white paper, they should not only have a very clear picture of what you did and why you did it; they should be able to replicate your steps and come up with a similar result.

 You will, of course, include a summary of what you covered in the blog post: the research question, context, data, and design decisions.
 Anything that you did that was a compromise, and why you made that choice should be detailed here as well.